-Sometimes government intervention in "strategic industries" or to subsidize R&D is justified by this argument.
+Sometimes government intervention in "strategic industries" or to subsidize R&D (in solar power, for example) is justified by this argument.
 Any single firm might have relatively high costs but the total social cost is lower, so government intervention (subsidizing production) might be justified.

 Research into some area, say the basic biological science behind pharmaceuticals, is expensive.
 There are important knowledge spillovers so a breakthrough in a particular area is likely to lower costs for the whole industry.
+This is the theory behind government funding for basic science.
 If you've had a class in Urban Economics you know that many firms choose their location based on these sorts of knowledge spillovers.
-Governmentsponsored research in the San Francisco Bay area led to many hi-tech firms starting up there; now Silicon Valley is a highly productive location for a wide variety of tech firms.
-In New York, hip design firms choose to locate in areas where there is already a density of other hip design firms (Brooklyn or Tribeca or SoHo or wherever) - there are positive externalities to these locations that are not available in Flushing or Newark (yet - who knows where the next hip neighborhood will be!).
+Government-sponsored research in the San Francisco Bay area led to many hi-tech firms starting up there; now Silicon Valley is a highly productive location for a wide variety of tech firms.
+In New York, hip design firms choose to locate in areas where there is already a density of other hip design firms (Brooklyn or wherever) - there are positive externalities to these locations that are not available in Flushing or Jersey (yet - who knows where the next hip neighborhood will be!).

 Externalities in demand would shift the marginal social benefit curve to the left or to the right of the marginal private benefit (demand) curve.
 Positive externalities of demand are "bandwagon" effects or "network" effects - Facebook is popular because 'everybody' has a FB account so MySpace died (and Google + limps along).
-Many phone features work better if both sender and receiver have the same type of phone.
+Many phone features work better if both sender and receiver have the same type of phone and/or provider.